raibu-org/confirm-deployment-with-issue-reactions/README.md

 # Confirm deployment with issue reactions

-This actions allow to create a deployment confirmation job in CI.
+This action allows to create a deployment confirmation job in CI.
 The job will create a new issue in the repository where the action runs.
 You can react to the issue with either 👍 or 👎 to confirm or cancel the deployment confirmation job.

 Usage example: